-The Plant Health Regulation (PHR) applies across all EU member states from 14 December 2019 and will be implemented in the UK in line with our commitment to maintaining high standards of biosecurity.
+As part of the Smarter Rules for Safer Food package of regulations, The Plant Health Regulation (PHR) applies across all EU member states from 14 December 2019 and will be implemented in the UK in line with our commitment to maintaining high standards of biosecurity.

-These regulations affect all UK businesses involved in the production, manufacture and supply of plants, seeds, timber (including the manufacture and repair of wood packaging to international standard ISPM15) and plant products.
+The PHR and OCR affect all UK businesses involved in the production, manufacture and supply of plants, seeds, timber (including the manufacture and repair of wood packaging to international standard ISPM15) and plant products.
 Under the new Regulation, such businesses are referred to as a Professional Operators (PO) and must be registered with the relevant competent authority.
 In Northern Ireland, PO registration should be with Forest Service Plant Health Inspection Branch (FS PHIB).

 Registering as a Professional Operator